uvaai/ml1/info/syllabus.md

 * **Programming Notebook:** Here you will implement some of the machine learning algorithms yourself in *Python*.
 * **Written Assignment:** Here you'll read articles or blog posts related to the philosophical and societal implication of ML, and answer questions about them.

+Log in with your UvAnetID and create an account to get access to the modules.

 ## Passing the course

 The programming and writting assignments should be handed in each week by